 How We Help

-Helping to set up and run tailored training clubs focused on various interests, as indicated by the women.
+We also set up and run tailored training programs focused on various interests, as indicated by our beneficiaries.
 Including but not limited to:

 • Helping by setting up digital resources awareness courses as indicated by our beneficiaries.